CP

 Is low VOC the same as zero VOC?+

 No. Zero-VOC at the can means the base label reads zero g/L (typically under 5 g/L by EPA Method 24).
-Low-VOC means under the regulatory ceiling, which for CARB Phase II / SCAQMD 1113 is 50 g/L flat or 100 g/L non-flat tinted.
+Low-VOC means under the regulatory ceiling, which in California is 50 g/L flat or 100 g/L non-flat tinted (50 g/L across the board under SCAQMD Rule 1113).
 The picks above are all low-VOC by the regulatory test and most are also zero-VOC at the base.
 The [zero-VOC paint round-up](/best/no-voc-paint/) is the better read if you're chasing the 14-day chamber TVOC number for an asthma case, an MCS occupant, or a nursery; this article is the better read if you're meeting California's Title 17 spec or a green-building code line on a permit.

 How is VOC measured — ASTM D6886 vs. EPA Method 24?+